LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Overview of Baseline Protocols: and

 We now illustrate \google through a simple example.
 Consider a secure aggregation problem in FL, where there are $N = 3$ users with $T=1$ privacy guarantee and dropout-resiliency guarantee $D=1$.
-Each user $i \in \{1,2,3\}$, holds a local model $\mathbf{x}_i \in \mathbb{F}^d_q$.
-As shown in Figure \ref{fig:SecAgg}, \google is composed of the following three phases:
+Each user $i \in \{1,2,3\}$ holds a local model $\mathbf{x}_i \in \mathbb{F}^d_q$ where $d$ is the model size and $q$ is the size of the finite field.
+As shown in Figure \ref{fig:SecAgg}, \google is composed of the following three phases.

 {\bf Offline pairwise agreement.} User $1$ and user $2$ agree on pairwise random seed $a_{1,2}$.
 User $1$ and user $3$ agree on pairwise random seed $a_{1,3}$.
 User $2$ and user $3$ agree on pairwise random seed $a_{2,3}$.
-In addition, user $i \in \{1,2,3\}$ creates private random seed $b_i$.
+In addition, user $i \in \{1,2,3\}$ creates a private random seed $b_i$.
 Then, user $i$ secret shares $b_i$ and its private key $sk_i$ with the other users via Shamir’s secret sharing.
 In this example, a $2$ out of $3$ secret sharing is used to tolerate $1$ curious user.

-{\bf Masking and uploading of local models.} To provide the privacy of each individual model, user $i \in \{1,2,3\}$, masks its model $\mathbf{x}_i$ as follows:
+{\bf Masking and uploading of local models.} To provide the privacy of each individual model, user $i \in \{1,2,3\}$ masks its model $\mathbf{x}_i$ as follows:

 where $\mathbf{n}_i = \text{PRG}(b_i)$ and $\mathbf{z}_{i,j} = \text{PRG}(a_{i,j})$ are the random masks generated by a pseudo random generator.
-Then user $i \in \{1,2,3\}$, sends its masked local model $\mathbf{\tilde{x}}_i$ to the server.
+Then user $i \in \{1,2,3\}$ sends its masked local model $\mathbf{\tilde{x}}_i$ to the server.

 {\bf Aggregate-model recovery.} Suppose that user $1$ drops in the previous phase.
 The goal of the server is to compute the aggregate of models $\mathbf{x}_2+\mathbf{x}_3$.
 Note that